chipbell4/leaflet-checkbox-tree/README.md

 array, and an `uncheckedItems` array.
 Both `checkedItems` and `uncheckedItems` are arrays of strings with the current list of checked and unchecked items respectively.

-Also note the `items` object, which dictates the structure of the tree.
-The keys of this object denote the labels to associate with parents.
-The values dictate the list of children to associate with that parent.
-If there are no children the parent won't have an arrow, and will be also be included in the list of checked and unchecked items.
-For instance, in the above case, "Parent 1" will be standalone and have no children, and "Parent 2" will have a two children:
+Also note the `items` array, which dictates the structure of the tree.
+Each element in this array is an object dictating a parent item.
+For each of these items, the `text` key dictates the text to display, and `children` is an array of objects dictating any child checkboxes to nest.
+If a parent has no children, then it will be treated as a stand-alone checkbox that will also be included in `checkedItems` and `uncheckedItems` during events.

-"Child 1" and "Child 2".
-Moreover, if any checkbox changes, "Child 1", "Child 2" *and* "Parent 1" would be included in either `checkedItems` or `uncheckedItems` during an change event depending on their checked state.
-For instance, if "Parent 1" and "Child 2" were checked and then the user clicked "Child 1" to *uncheck it*, a change event would be thrown and `checkedItems` would contain both "Parent 1" and "Child 2", and `uncheckedItems` would contain only "Child 1".
+Parents without children, or children themselves can set their default checked state by setting the `checked` key to true or false.
+This value defaults to false.